vazhka-dolya/TinyHugeTweaks/README.md

 - Visual Studio 2022.
 - M64MM3's repository in a folder called `M64MM` outside of where this repository is.
-  - Example: if the `.sln` for BodyStates is in `C:/projects/TinyHugeTweaks/TinyHugeTweaks.sln`, the whole M64MM3 repository must be in `C:/projects/M64MM`.
+  - Example: if the `.sln` for Tiny-Huge Tweaks is in `C:/projects/TinyHugeTweaks/TinyHugeTweaks.sln`, the whole M64MM3 repository must be in `C:/projects/M64MM`.
 - If you're on Windows, then, before extracting the archives, make sure to right-click the archive, open **Properties** and see if you have an **Unblock** checkbox.
 If you do, tick it and press **Apply**.
 If you don't do this and the archive(s) remain blocked, you may run into issues.
 - *Depending on the circumstances*, you *may* have to do the following: go to **Menu** > **Tools** > **NuGet Package Manager** > **Package Manager Console** and enter `Install-Package HtmlRenderer.WinForms`.
 After that, go to **Menu** > **Project** > **Manage NuGet Packages…**, and make sure that both `HtmlRenderer.Core` and `HtmlRenderer.WinForms` are up-to-date.